Best Cell Phone Stand of 2020

 You won't always be using your cell phone holder.
 For travel, or for stowage away from your improvised and temporary desk or home workspace, compact stored stature is valuable.
 Our selected products vary greatly in stowed size and mass.

 The gooseneck products are bulky and heavy.
 Only the most generous bike-messenger style work satchels will have room for a stowed gooseneck holder.
 The rest are all much smaller.
 All non-gooseneck products take up less space than a can of soda.
 Among them, the fully folding versions are the only ones we can really recommend for digital nomadery.
-The sturdy and fully adjustable Nulaxy A4 is our Top Pick for Portability.
-Paired with a folding keyboard, the clever technophile can closely replicate a laptop workspace with less mass and bulk than a legit Brooklyn slice.
+The sturdy and fully adjustable Nulaxy A4 is the one we recommend most highly for portable use.
+Paired with a folding keyboard, the clever technophile can closely replicate a laptop workspace with less carried mass and bulk than a legit Brooklyn slice.

-Much of what we like about the Editors' Choice Omoton Aluminum is its bulk.
+Much of what we like about the highest scoring Omoton Aluminum is its bulk.
 As it pertains to stowage and transport, this bulk works against it.
 For dedicated desk usage, you won't notice the bulk in any negative fashion.

 Ease of Use